stormpath/stormpath-aspnetcore/docs/quickstart.rst

 - http://localhost:5000/register

 .. note::
   Your port number may differ.
-Check your project's configuration to find the port number your project is listening on.
+Check your project's configuration to find the port number your project is using.

 You should be able to register for an account and log in.
 The newly created account will be placed in the directory that is mapped to "My Application".